carrieprice78/website/content/publications/index.md

 ## Articles <a name="articles"></a>

+Munn, Z., Pollock, D., Stone, J., Hasanoff, S., Gordon, A., **Price, C.,** Stark, M., & Barker, T. H. (2024).
+The impact of using cannabis during pregnancy on the infant and mother: An overview of systematic reviews, evidence map, targeted updates, and de novo synthesis. _The Australian & New Zealand Journal of Obstetrics & Gynaecology_. https://doi.org/10.1111/ajo.13916

 Farris, D. P., Lebo, R. A., & **Price, C.** (2024).
 Designing a framework for curriculum building in systematic review competencies for librarians: A case report. _Journal of the Medical Library Association_(4), 357–363. https://doi.org/10.5195/jmla.2024.1930

 Kaurani, P., Hindocha, A., Porwal, A., Tambe, A.,**Price, C.**, Goel, V., Krasner, H., Khubchandani, J., & Batra, K. (2024).
 Effect of Addition of Metal Oxide Nanoparticles on the Strength of Heat-Cured Denture Base Resins: Protocol for Systematic Review and Meta-Analysis of In Vitro Studies. _JMIR Research Protocols, 13_. https://doi.org/10.2196/59999